 Honeywell vs GermGuardian products

 A general comparison of the AirGenius 5 (left) next to 2 of the best-selling competing products on the market.
-(Center) No products found. medium room purifier and (right) No products found.
+(Center) the GermGuardian AC4825 medium room purifier and (right) the AC5000 large room purifier.
 Both GermGuardian products use true HEPA filters.

 As you’re likely to run across GermGuardian products as an option when shopping, I’d like to provide some additional helpful information.
 Comparing the two brands is much harder unless you’ve owned and tested them.

 Having owned many models from both brands, I can tell you that the quality of both is comparable.
 Pricing and value are a bit more difficult to compare, however, because room coverage isn’t exactly the same between competing similar models from the two brands.